FireGPG is a

 Read more...
 Exaile 0.2.10 is well on it’s way...

-to handle multimedia keys.
-Previously you have to muck around with X events,
+handle multimedia keys.
+Previously you have to muck around with X events, while

-while now GNOME does it for you and you can get
+now GNOME does it for you and you can get control of

 This article shows how we support both methods in Exaile, and how you can do